This policy sets how Housing SA:

 If the cost of removing, storing and selling goods is less than their estimated value, they’re stored for 60 days.

-If sentimental items and items of cultural significance are found at the property, they are stored at a regional Housing SA office for six months before they’re disposed of.
+If sentimental items and items of cultural significance are found they’re stored at a regional Housing SA office for 6 months before they’re disposed of.

 Housing SA defines vehicles in line with what the Department of Planning, Transport and Infrastructure determines to be a vehicle, including:

 - trailers, caravans, camper vans and mobile homes

 - boats and other aquatic craft